xerolinux/XeroHub/content/iso.md

 ### Included Features

-As mentioned earlier in the post, some fetures available via the toolkit were already applied on the ISO.
+As mentioned earlier in the post, some fetures available via the toolkit were already applied on the ISO, since it was initially created for *Vanilla Arch*.
 Find the list of what has already been applied below :

 ✅ PipeWire/Bluetooth<br>
 ✅ Flatpak + Overrides<br>